 Please note that all downloads on my website are free.
-If anyone tries to charge you for them, don’t pay, but let me know by emailing me (link at top left of each web page).
-I’ve had the odd report that someone is fraudulently trying to get people to pay for downloads.
+If anyone tries to charge you for them, don’t pay, but let me know by emailing me (email address under the photo on all pages).

 This page contains the further download materials which I normally leave on the site permanently, and update from time to time.
 Please go to the Home page (containing new posts), and ‘archive of older posts’ for individual materials from particular events at individual universities or colleges, which I normally leave up only for a limited time.